-- · The extent to which our products achieve or maintain market acceptance; - · Our ability to introduce new products and enhancements and updates to our existing products on a timely basis; - · Competitive pressures and the introduction of enhanced products and services from competitors; - · Changes in client budgets and procurement policies;
+- · The extent to which our products achieve or maintain market acceptance; - Our ability to introduce new products and enhancements and updates to our existing products on a timely basis; - · Competitive pressures and the introduction of enhanced products and services from competitors; - · Changes in client budgets and procurement policies; - · The amount and timing of our investment in research and development activities and whether such investments are capitalized or expensed as incurred; - The number of our clients' employees; - · Timing of recognition of revenues and expenses; - · Client renewal rates: - · Seasonality in our business; - \cdot Technical difficulties with our products or interruptions in our services;

-- The amount and timing of our investment in research and development activities and whether such investments are capitalized or expensed as incurred; - · The number of our clients' employees; - · Timing of recognition of revenues and expenses; - · Client renewal rates; - · Seasonality in our business; - · Technical difficulties with our products or interruptions in our services; - · Our ability to hire and retain qualified personnel; - · A repeal of or changes to the laws and regulations related to the products and services which we offer; - · Changes in accounting principles; and - · Unforeseen legal expenses, including litigation and settlement costs.
+- · Our ability to hire and retain qualified personnel; - · A repeal of or changes to the laws and regulations related to the products and services which we offer; - · Changes in accounting principles; and - · Unforeseen legal expenses, including litigation and settlement costs.

-We do not have long-term agreements with clients, and our standard agreements with clients are generally terminable by our clients upon 60 or fewer days' notice.
+The majority of our agreements with clients do not have a specified term and are generally cancellable by our clients upon 60 days' or less notice; however, in fiscal 2018, the Company also began entering into term agreements, which are generally two years in length.
 If a significant number of clients elected to terminate their agreements with us, our operating results and our business would be adversely affected.